 “The whole school does it,” Jane said.
 “It’s not a big deal.”

-In fact, more than 2 million middle school and high school students in the U.S. use e-cigarettes—also known as “vaping.”
+In fact, more than 3 million middle school and high school students in the U.S. use e-cigarettes—also known as “vaping.”
+And the numbers continue to grow every year.
 Suddenly, I realized that Jane and her friends were among them.

 What is Juuling?

 E-cigarettes are typically battery-powered devices that heat a liquid (“juice”) that turns into an aerosol that teens inhale into their lungs.
 Until this point, I thought vaping involved using a vaping pen, a small round device with a mouth piece on the end.
 But Juuling, as it’s popularly known, is much easier to hide.
 Juul is a sleek, rectangular vaporizing device that delivers a concentrated form of nicotine.
 It looks like a USB flash drive, and can even be plugged into a laptop to charge.